mwvgroup/Pitt-Google-Broker/broker/README.md

 # We currently use the same zone for all instances.
 # The default is us-central1-a,
 # but it can controlled explicitly by setting an environment variable
-export CE_zone=us-central1-a
+export CE_ZONE=us-central1-a

 #--- Get the current broker repo/branch and navigate to the setup directory
 git clone https://github.com/mwvgroup/Pitt-Google-Broker
-git fetch
+cd Pitt-Google-Broker
 git checkout u/tjr/broker-v0.2
-git pull
-cd Pitt-Google-Broker/broker/setup_broker
+cd broker/setup_broker

 #--- Setup a testing instance of the broker, tagged with "mytest"
 testid="mytest"